Our trust values

 To find out more

-If you would like to find out more about the role of a Governor please contact This email address is being protected from spambots.
-You need JavaScript enabled to view it. for more information.
+If you would like to find out more about the role of a Governor, please contact This email address is being protected from spambots.
+You need JavaScript enabled to view it.

-You can hear what Marie Cleary, Staff Governor for Admin and Clerical has to say about the role by watching the video here
+You can hear what a previous Staff Governor for Admin and Clerical, Marie Cleary had to say about the role by watching the video here.

 How we use your information